Statutory Foundation (United States)

-A Statutory Foundation (commonly abbreviated as SF or S.F.) is a legal entity form created by the State of Wyoming by the passage of the Wyoming Statutory Foundation Act. (effective July 1, 2019).
-The act provides for the creation of an entity that may (depending on the terms of the operating agreement) be structured as a trust, a business entity or a hybrid.
-The Act provides for creditor protection, limited liability and an entity form that is similar to Foundations found in Civil Law countries.
-A Wyoming Statutory Foundation is capable of doing business in its own name similar to a corporation, partnership or LLC and it may serve charitable or private purposes.
+A Statutory Foundation (commonly abbreviated as SF or S.F.) is a legal entity form created by the State of Wyoming by the passage of the Wyoming Statutory Foundation Act, (effective July 1, 2019).
+The act provides for the creation of an entity that may be structured (depending on the terms of the operating agreement) as a trust, a business entity or a hybrid.
+The Act provides for protection against creditors, limited liability, and an entity form that is similar to foundations found in Civil Law countries.
+A Wyoming Statutory Foundation is capable of doing business in its own name, similar to a corporation, partnership or LLC, and it may serve charitable or private purposes.

-General Provisions
+General provisions

 In general, a Wyoming Statutory Foundation makes provisions for a Founder, an Operating agreement (similar to a Foundation Charter), a Board of Directors (similar to Trustees or a Foundation Council), Beneficiaries and Protectors.
-Beneficial Interest in the Statutory Foundation can (by default) be held as undivided interest in the Statutory Foundation or attached to specific foundation property (similar to a trust) or can have a different structure as per the operating agreement (allowing the Statutory Foundation to qualify as a different business entity - a corporation, partnership or disregarded entity).
-The Statutory Foundation may have discretionary beneficiaries determined by the Board of Directors and the operating agreement.
+The beneficial interest in a statutory foundation can (by default) be held as undivided interest in the statutory foundation, or attached to specific foundation property (similar to a trust), or can have a different structure as per the operating agreement (allowing the statutory foundation to qualify as a different business entity—a corporation, partnership or disregarded entity).
+The statutory foundation may have discretionary beneficiaries determined by the board of directors and the operating agreement.

-Beneficiaries, Beneficial Interests, Beneficial Owners
+Beneficiaries, beneficial interests, beneficial owners

-Beneficiaries (and others) may hold and transfer Beneficial interests in the foundation subject to restrictions in the operating agreement.
+Beneficiaries (and others) may hold and transfer beneficial interests in the foundation, subject to restrictions in the operating agreement.
 Beneficial interests are deemed personal property and do not generate a right to specific foundation property unless expressly provided for in the operating agreement.
-Beneficial owners hold ownership of income and assets of the foundation (generally undivided interests similar to trustees) and may be different from the holders of Beneficial Interests.
-The Statutory Foundation may have discretionary beneficiaries determined by the Board of Directors and the operating agreement.
+Beneficial owners hold ownership of income and assets of the foundation (generally undivided interests similar to trustees) and may be different from the holders of beneficial interests.
+The statutory foundation may have discretionary beneficiaries determined by the board of directors and the operating agreement.

-Creditor Protection and Limited Liability
+Protection against creditors, and limited liability

-Limited Liability is achieved by separating the debts and obligations of the Statutory Foundation from the debts and obligations of the Directors and Founders by statute.
+Limited liability is achieved by separating the debts and obligations of the statutory foundation from the debts and obligations of the directors and founders by statute.

-Creditor protection for beneficial owners is provided for in the statutes, allowing for separation of assets of the foundation from the assets of the Founder or Beneficiaries.
+Protection of beneficial owners against creditors is provided for in the statutes, allowing for separation of assets of the foundation from the assets of the founder or beneficiaries.